TIBCOSoftware/mashling-recipes/README.md

 2. Tail the logs for the selected container
 >docker logs -f __54c3d57b5ce1__

+   Note: In linux/ubuntu, if you encounter server misbehaving error.
+Stop the kafka server and zookeeper server.
+Open file KAFKA-HOME/config/server.properties.
+   Check for listeners section and uncomment the line.
+Edit the line with system ip listeners=PLAINTEXT://System-IP:9092.
+   Start zookeeper and kafka server.

 ### Create a sample HTTP mashling app and deploy it in Envoy front-proxy
 #### Command